 Choosing the Platform for Writing

 - Google Docs is the most flexible in terms of incorporating the entire “digital writing workshop” process.
-While accounts must be created, the ability to invite editors, the focus of conferring embedded in the highlighter and comment features make this an incredibly powerful tool to promote writing of any sort. *We recommend using Google Docs. [*Please contact our team if you would like to be part of our Google Apps for Education.)
+While accounts must be created, the ability to invite editors, the focus of conferring embedded in the highlighter and comment features make this an incredibly powerful tool to promote writing of any sort.

 - Blogs offer a flexible web presence with a threaded discussion feature that works well with supporting writing.
 Its ability to include images, audio, and video allows for easy differentiation.
 Literature Circles or Information circles is a great example of response writing with a blog platform.
 Our sd41 blogs uses the best of wordpress coding and is constantly being updated with special features.
 Click here to apply for one.